mverschu/mailspoofsent/README.md

 ### Supplementary

-This feature is not required, but it can be helpful for bypassing spam filters.
+This part is not required, but it can be helpful for bypassing spam filters.

 - Public IP address -> Valid PTR record